Albert0i/RU330/security.md

 ![alt apache struts](img/apache_struts.png)

-Note: A crypto miner, also known as a cryptocurrency miner or crypto-mining software, is a program or software application that utilizes computational power to solve complex mathematical problems, validate transactions, and secure a blockchain network in exchange for rewards in the form of cryptocurrencies.
+> A crypto miner, also known as a cryptocurrency miner or crypto-mining software, is a program or software application that utilizes computational power to solve complex mathematical problems, validate transactions, and secure a blockchain network in exchange for rewards in the form of cryptocurrencies.

 Imagine the poor administrator who set this up.
 They went through a ton of trouble to ensure that their Redis was closed to the internet, and they may have even ensured Redis was only accessible on the local host.
 Still, the attackers were able to hijack the Redis server because of other vulnerabilities in the system.
 Talk about feeling like you don't control your own destiny.
 But what could have prevented this attack?
 Well, outside of securing external systems, *setting a strong password on Redis or changing the default port could have prevented this exploit entirely*.